myminseok/hello-python-logs/README.md

-Sample Python Web application for generating logs.
+Sample Python Web App for Generating logs.
 =============================

 The sample is using [Flask microframework](http://flask.pocoo.org/) and is intented to test the Python support on [Pivotal's Cloud Foundry](https://run.pivotal.io/).